segrowth/segrowth.github.io/_drafts/2024-06-01-object-oriented-programming.md

 <summary><b>Software Design Patterns</b> - Ability to solve problems with already-crafted solutions.</summary>
 Object-oriented programming is closely associated with design patterns because it provides solutions to common design problems.
-We strongly recommend visiting <a href="https://refactoring.guru/design-patterns">this website</a> to get familiar with this important topic.
+We strongly recommend visiting <a href="https://refactoring.guru/design-patterns">this website</a> to get familiar with this important topic (also, we'll certainly take a closer look at them in the future;).
 </details>